What Does the Gut-Brain Connection Mean?

 Start Listening to Your Gut

 Do you feel any tension or discomfort in your gut that signal nervousness or irregularity?
 Experiencing a symptom like abdominal pain can be your body's way of expressing anxiety.
-In fact, there's a connection between stress and gastrointestinal disorders.1 Even though these symptoms are not considered life-threatening, they can still cause serious discomfort.
+In fact, there's a connection between stress and gastrointestinal health.1 Even though these symptoms are not considered life-threatening, they can still cause serious discomfort.

 That's enough of a reason to focus on your digestive health.
 In addition to alleviating stress and anxiety, as well as eating right and exercising, make sure you're getting an adequate amount of fiber in your daily diet.